What to Put on a Resume (Ranked by What ATS Reads First)

 What should I skip on my resume?

 Leave off: "References available upon request," full mailing address, photos, objective statements, irrelevant hobbies, high school education (if you have a degree), every job you have ever had (keep to 10-15 years), and salary expectations.
 Each of these wastes space without improving your ATS score or recruiter impression.
+If you're unsure how to handle references properly, the resume references guide explains current best practices.

 Build Your Resume Section by Section